jamesabbott/SCaMP/bin/README.md

 ### Compress Assemblies

 Much of the data produced by the assembly process should be retainined but is not likely to be required, so can be safely compressed.
 The script `compress_assemblies.ax3` will created a bzipped tarball for each assembly containing the files not likely to be required in future, while leaving the contigs.fa and scaffolds.fa uncompressed.
 This should be run as:

 `qsub compress_assemblies.ax3`

+The resulting contents of the `${SCRATCH}/idba` directory should then be copied back to codon.

 ### Contig Renaming

+The contigs will have non-unique names between assemblies, so prior to doing anything which may confuse the origins of these, they should be renamed to include the sample identifier.
+This can be simply achieved using the `tag_contigs` script on codon, which can be run directly rather than needing to be queued.
+This requires a single parameter, 'in_dir', which is the path to the directory of assemblies.
+Running this script will create a second copy of the contigs named 'sample_id.contig.fa', with each contig id also prefixed with the sample id.

+`bin/tag_contigs --in_dir /data/florinash/assembly/IDBA_UD/`

+## Second pass assembly

+1) Extract unassembled reads
+2) Reassemble - runtime = 36 hours, vmax=196Gb (real figures...)
+3) COntig renaming